 The Vault Helm chart is the recommended way to install and configure Vault on Kubernetes.
-In addition to running Vault itself, the Helm chart is the primary method for installing and configuring Vault to integrate with other services such as Consul for High Availability deployments.
+In addition to running Vault itself, the Helm chart is the primary method for installing and configuring Vault to integrate with other services such as Consul for High Availability (HA) deployments.

-Important: The Helm chart is new and
+Important: The Helm chart is new and under significant development.

-may still change significantly over time.
 Please always run Helm with

---dry-run before any install or upgrade to verify changes.
+--dry-run before any install or upgrade to verify

 Example chart usage: